Migrating from v2 to v3

 }

-v3 supports nested organisation hierarchies of any depth.
+v3 supports nested organisation hierarchies.
 You can model structures such as platform → regional office → individual organisation by chaining parentOrganisationId references.
 Each organisation inherits settings from its parent unless explicitly overridden.

 📘